 - Standard size.
 You don’t need anything crazy.
 Most mechanics would tell you that you can get away with a cart.
-This is the one I own Tool Cart (Link To Amazon)
+This is the one I own Tool Cart - Click to see the latest price on Amazon)

 If you are wanting to spend the money for a tool chest consider finding one online or looking around swap meets and what-not.
-I found a really cool Husky box on Amazon.
-It has a stainless steel top and is 72” long for under 1200 bucks.
+I found a really sweet Husky box on Amazon.
+It has a solid wood top and is 72” long for under 1600 bucks.
 See if Snap-on can beat that price.

 2. 1/4” Drive Socket Set Standard (SAE) & Metric - Deep and Shallow